ddt442/LoLSSTracker/README.md

 # LoLSSTracker
-> This software will not work unless you have the correct credentials.
+> This software will not work unless you have the correct credentials file.
 You may use this repository and add your own credientials via AWS, however this is a personal project with intended use for only a few people.

 This is a simple non-overlay tool built in C# designed to pull summoner spell data from the API and make it easier to track when a summoner spell was used.